Collection of your first Dutch residence permit

 You have to open a Dutch bank account to receive your salary

 Might you need a Dutch bank account for receiving your salary, most banks are still open for opening a bank account.
 Please contact a local bank for scheduling an appointment or additional information with regard to their measures to combat COVID-19.
 Should our assistance be required with opening a bank account, please let us know.
 Please be advised, that in most cases you are able to receive your salary on your foreign bank account.
 Please feel free to contact us, if you have any questions regarding this matter.

 IND measures to combat COVID-19

-Should you visit the IND please take into account that you must stay at home if you have a cold, do not bring anyone else (come alone as much as possible), keep 1,5 meters distance from others, be there at the agreed time (not too early or too late), clean your hands with hand disinfectant upon entry and pay with your debit card, if applicable.
+Should you visit the IND, please take into account that you must stay at home if you have a cold, do not bring anyone else (come alone as much as possible), keep 1,5 meters distance from others, be there at the agreed time (not too early or too late), clean your hands with hand disinfectant upon entry, wear a face mask inside the building (when you are aged 13 years or over) and pay with your debit card, if applicable.

 Publication date: 8 April 2020